buwilliams/connect-four/README.md

 - Add scoring for 2 and 3 matching groups that have a possible four slot win or loss preferring the win
 - DRY BasicAi `.lookAhead()` and `.scoreBoard()` methods
+- Improve interface for Board.detect_win by creating a BoardState Class,
+- potentially add some sort of Coordinates Class to remove some of the complexity of the Board class.

 ## Known Bugs